 an environmental group such as the BBOWT, Woodland Trust or RSPB;

 a planning pressure group such as the CPRE;

 a professional such as a member of the Institute of Historic Building Conservation, the Landscape Institute, Royal Town Planning Institute living or working in Berkshire;

 in a relevant discipline/profession within or related to the heritage sector.

 Your help can range from keeping your eyes and ears open locally to proposed changes and can include exploring documents, site visits, making contacts, and helping with our responses as part of our Planning Team.
+The planning team at BGT are currently Bettina Kirkham, Helen Parvin and Fiona Hope.
+Do contact any of us if you would like more information at BerksGTplanning@gmail.com.
 Together with the GT we can provide valuable guidance and assistance.